 We propose two possible mechanisms to explain the observed asymmetry in the leptonic scenario: (a) bending of the GMF lines near the source, and (b) ballistic-diffusive transition of high-energy particles.

-\begin{enumerate}[nosep=false] \item \emph{If the GMF lines are bent, }in order to acquire necessary asymmetry, the curvature radius of the field line has to be of the order of $R_\rm{curv}\sim 200\dm{pc}$.
+\begin{enumerate}[nosep=false] \item \emph{If the GMF lines are bent, }in order to acquire the observed asymmetry, the curvature radius of the field line has to be of the order of $R_\rm{curv}\sim 200\dm{pc}$.
 Since diffusion coefficients depend on energy, low-energy electrons would spread out at shorter distances, thus resulting in smaller asymmetry level, at higher energies, when $\sqrt{4Dt}$ approaches $ R_\rm{curv}$, asymmetry is the strongest.
-Despite this scenario provides an explanation for North-South asymmetry of the source, it also requires the Northern part to be brighter, which is not clearly supported by the existing data.
-The top-view and the observed nebula profiles in the bent GMF line scenario are presented in the left column of~\autoref{fig:two_scenarios}.
+Although this scenario provides an explanation for the observed north-south asymmetry of the source, it also requires the northern part to be brighter, which is not clearly supported by the existing data.
+The top view and the observed nebula profiles in the bent-GMF-line scenario are presented in the left column of~\autoref{fig:two_scenarios}.

-\item \emph{In ballistic-diffusive transition scenario}, we abandon the set-in diffusion and assume the intermediate transportation regime.
-Since diffusion coefficient depends on energy, low-energy particles enter the diffusive regime earlier than high-energy ones.
-Therefore, if the low-energy emission is already symmetric, high-energy particles may still exhibit a preferred propagation direction, making the nebula’s near edge appear brighter than the far edge.\\ Inspired by Ref.~\cite{Tautz2016}, we mimic the axisymmetric ballistic-diffusion transition using the one-dimensional \emph{telegrapher’s equation}, \mbox{$\left(\partial^2_{tt} + \tau^{-1} \partial_t - v_0^2\partial^2_{zz}\right)n(z,t) = \left(\partial_t + \tau^{-1}\right)q(z,t),$} which describes free streaming of particles with velocity $v_0$ for $t \ll \tau$ and diffusion with $D_\parallel = \tau v_0^2$ for $t \gg \tau$.
+\item \emph{In the ballistic-diffusive transition scenario}, we consider the spatial diffusion to be not completely established and assume pitch-angle diffusion as a transport regime between free streaming along a GMF line and spatial diffusion in the anisotropic turbulent GMF.
+Since the diffusion coefficient depends on energy, low-energy particles enter the diffusive regime earlier than high-energy ones.
+Therefore, if the low-energy emission is already symmetric, high-energy particles may still exhibit a preferred propagation direction, making the near edge of the nebula appear brighter than the far edge.\\ Inspired by Ref.~\cite{Tautz2016}, we model the anisotropic ballistic-diffusion transition using the one-dimensional \emph{telegrapher’s equation} along the GMF line, \mbox{$\left(\partial^2_{tt} + \tau^{-1} \partial_t - v_0^2\partial^2_{zz}\right)n(z,t) = \left(\partial_t + \tau^{-1}\right)q(z,t),$} which describes free streaming of particles with velocity $v_0$ for $t \ll \tau$ and spatial diffusion with $D_\parallel = \tau v_0^2$ for $t \gg \tau$.
 Here, $n(E,t)$ is the particle density, and $\tau$ is the scattering time.
 To construct a three-dimensional solution, we combine the one-dimensional Green’s function of the telegrapher’s equation with an orthogonal diffusion kernel (see Appendix~\ref{appendix:telegraphers-greens-function}).
-The top-view and observed nebula profiles in ballistic-diffusive transition scenario, are shown in the right column of the \autoref{fig:two_scenarios}. \end{enumerate}
+The top view and observed nebula profiles in ballistic-diffusive transition scenario, are shown in the right column of the \autoref{fig:two_scenarios}. \end{enumerate}